Vargol/VR180PhotoTools/README.md

 https://github.com/Vargol/VR180PhotoTools

 This version targets for Framework 4.7.2 and has no dependencies.

-The code is also currently compatiable with .NET Core 2.2 but requires System.Drawing.Common from NuGet which in turn requres libgdiplus for use on macOS and Linux.
+The code for ExifReadWrite is taken from ExifLibray https://github.com/devedse/exiflibrary and is used under the Terms of the MIT licence included in the source repository.